 On a sunny afternoon in Valparaiso, a man sits in a enclosed outdoor cafe, filing in his Suduko puzzle.
 Around him, students hurl chunks of brick and pavement with tee shirts tied to their faces.
 Riot police spray mace and unleash water canons.
 He barely looks up.

-I don't blame you for knowing nothing about Chile.
-As I don't expect people from half a world away to know much about the United States.
-But if you did, you might know that on September 10th, 1973 the Chilean Navy left the seaport city of Valparaiso under the cover of night.
+Under the cover of night on September 10th, 1973, the Chilean Navy left the seaport city of Valparaiso.
 It returned at 5am, September 11th, with it's canons pointed at the city.
 What transpired was a US sponsored military coup, deposing the world's first democratically elected Socialist president, Salvador Allende.
 The military seized the city, and would shortly take over the capital, Santiago, an hour east.
 It began the brutal and repressive 16 year dictatorship of Augusto Pinochet.
 Under his control thousands of Chileans, largely students and young activists, would "disappear".
 An estimated 29,000 would be imprisoned and/or tortured.